 It takes more calories to digest protein than it does to digest carbs.
 As a result, a high-protein diet provides fewer available calories than one based on carbs.

 High protein diets have been shown to continue calorie burning for up to 2 ½ hours after meals.[iv]
 People on high protein diets have even been shown to burn more calories even when they’re asleep![v]

 When you reduce carbs, your body turns to fat for energy (glucose).
 The process of turning fat into energy burns more calories, a sign of increased metabolism.[vi]

 Meat often comes to mind when talking about protein, but the reality is, there are many good, non-meat proteins.
 There are a lot of excellent plant-based proteins.
 Nuts, for example, are an excellent source of essential proteins and healthy fats.
 Avocados are also popular with many high-protein, low-carb dieters for their protein and fats.

-Many dieters also turn to protein powders like Protein Infused for a simple and easy way to boost their protein and ensure they get the vitamins, minerals and other nutrients they need to lose or manage their weight.
+Many dieters also turn to protein powders for weight loss like Protein Infused for a simple and easy way to boost their protein and ensure they get the vitamins, minerals and other nutrients they need to manage their weight.

 - [i] Veldhorst MA1, et al. Presence or absence of carbohydrates and the proportion of fat in a high-protein diet affect appetite suppression but not energy expenditure in normal-weight human subjects fed in energy balance.
 Br J Nutr.
 2010 Nov;104(9):1395-405. doi: 10.1017/S0007114510002060.
 Epub 2010 Jun 22.